-The goal is to open in Spring 2014.
-I hope this will be my legacy, much like those of the previous generations of our family businesses.
-We will make Ulele a reality thanks to so many: The Beck Group's Mark House and Beck's Architects Joe Harrington and Jeet Singh, our attorney Jeff Shannon, our CFO Dennis Fedorovich and COO Curt Gaither who make everything possible for our family, our Corporate Chef Jerry Bayona who restored the Columbia quality of our recipes and food preparation, along with all the men and women who are all part of our family business.
+We opened Ulele thanks to so many: The Beck Group's Mark House and Beck's Architects Joe Harrington and Jeet Singh, our attorney Jeff Shannon, our CFO Dennis Fedorovich and COO Curt Gaither who make everything possible for our family, our Corporate Chef Jerry Bayona who restored the Columbia quality of our recipes and food preparation, along with all the men and women who are all part of our family business.
 Without them nothing is possible.

-Leading the Ulele team is Keith Sedita, the Operating Partner and key person in the development of this dream, along with Ulele's Chef Eric Lackey and Brewmaster Tim Shackton.
+Keith Sedita, our vice president for new business, was key in the development of this dream, along with Ulele's Chef Eric Lackey and Brewmaster Tim Shackton.

 I guess I take after both my grandfather and father.
-Like them a lot of Don Quixote lives within me.
+As with them, a lot of Don Quixote lives within me.
 Their history is frequently on my mind.
 It echoes in many of the choices we make in our business even as we create new memories and new history.

 From the 1940s to '60s, the Columbia used ice cream from the Tropical Ice Cream Company, founded by Casimiro Sr.'s. third son, Gustavo.

-Now the Ulele project will make organic ice cream, bringing back the famous coconut ice cream that was once made by a member of our family.
+Now Ulele makes organic ice cream, bringing back the famous coconut ice cream that was once made by a member of our family.
 It will be served in a halved coconut shell.

 Think of it as fresh history.